shahiduljahid/shahiduljahid/README.md

 👋 Hello there!
 I'm Shahidul Islam Jahid, a passionate programmer with a 💻 Bachelor's degree in Computer Science.

-🚀 As a developer, I specialize in web development with expertise in 🌟 React (Next.js).
+🚀 As a developer, I specialize in web development.
 I've completed numerous full-stack projects independently, and I'm always looking for new challenges to push the limits of what's possible with technology.

 <div id="badges">
   <div id="header">